Kate McKinnon Will Star In The Elizabeth Holmes Hulu Series ‘The Dropout’

 McKinnon is branching out into drama with this project and Danny Boyle’s new film, Yesterday.
 She has been a full cast member on Saturday Night Live since 2012, and has earned five consecutive Emmy nominations, winning twice.

-The Inquisitr says that McKinnon has been incredibly popular portraying various players in the Trump administration and politics, like Jeff Sessions, Rudy Giuliani, Kellyanne Conway and Hillary Clinton.
+The Inquisitr reports that McKinnon has been incredibly popular portraying various players in the Trump administration and politics, like Jeff Sessions, Rudy Giuliani, Kellyanne Conway, and Hillary Clinton.
 Saturday Night Live has had a renewed popularity covering the regular highs and lows of the political climate.

 McKinnon regularly appears in the show’s cold open alongside Alec Baldwin, who has been playing Donald Trump since before his win in 2016.
 Though McKinnon’s role of Sessions died off as he left his position as the Attorney General, she still routinely plays Conway and Giuliani.